mwierzchowski/dummy-service/README.md

   [Hexagonal](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) Architecture
 - [Domain Driven Design (DDD)](https://en.wikipedia.org/wiki/Domain-driven_design)

-If you want to read more about combining all these together, [here](https://herbertograca.com/2017/11/16/explicit-architecture-01-ddd-hexagonal-onion-clean-cqrs-how-i-put-it-all-together/) you can find an interesting article.
+If one wants to read more about combining all these together, [here](https://herbertograca.com/2017/11/16/explicit-architecture-01-ddd-hexagonal-onion-clean-cqrs-how-i-put-it-all-together/) is an interesting article.

 But Why?
 --------